 - Pan fry the quesadillas in batches in a greased pan (I like to cook two at a time).
 The goal is to get the outside crispy, golden and delicious, while the inside to be heated through and the cheese melted (and, bonus, if any cheese happens to sneak out, no worries.
 Those bits get all crispy and delicious)!

 What Type of Cheese Should I Use?

 Use a good melting cheese and shred your own for optimal flavour and ooey gooey cheesiness.

 Tip: Though it doesn’t melt well, crumbled feta cheese adds lots of flavour.
-It would be a lovely addition here.
+It would be a lovely addition to these black bean quesadillas.
 Use your favourite vegetarian variety (if needed).